ethereum-optimism/docs/CONTRIBUTING.md

 To submit your contribution for review:

 1. Create a new [pull request on GitHub](https://github.com/ethereum-optimism/docs/issues/new/choose).
-2. Select a PR type from the list or choose **Open a blank isssue** at the bottom of the page.
+2. Select a PR type from the list or choose **Open a blank issue** at the bottom of the page.
 3. Complete the form as requested.
 For blank PR issues, please provide a clear title and accurate description/context.
 4. Click the "Create pull request"button to create the pull request effectively.